Understand the misconceptions often associated with electric vehicles (EV).

 It is true that without incentives the upfront cost of electric vehicles is often more expensive than equivalent internal combustion engine vehicles.
 However, in most developed nations, governments have bridged the price gap with short term subsidies.
 For example in Norway, many EVs are below or equal to the retail price of comparable ICEVs (Internal Combustion Engine Vehicles).

 When you consider total cost of ownership, EVs can have a favourable business case because they can reduce up to 90% of the fuel and maintenance costs, in comparison with combustion engine cars.
+Use our BetterFleet tool to compare the lifetime costs of EVs with comparable ICEVs.

 EVs are expected to achieve price parity with ICEV as early as 2022 in some countries and vehicle segments.